daleao/sdv/Modular Gameplay Overhaul/Modules/Rings/README.md

 Gemstones placed together in an Infinity Band not only resonate, but can also make up [Chords](https://en.wikipedia.org/wiki/Chord_(music)).
 Chords have an associated **richness**, which measures the variety of overtones in the resulting vibrations.
 A sufficiently rich chord may give rise to entirely new effects.
 To maximize richness, try to maximize resonance while avoiding repeating Gemstones.

-If either the [Weapons](../Weapons) or [Slingshots](../Slingshots) module is enabled and the player is currently holding a forged weapon or slingshot, respectively, resonating chords from equipped Infinity Bands will also amplify the corresponding gemstone forges.
+If either the [Weapons](../Weapons) or [Slingshots](../Slingshots) modules are enabled and the player is currently holding a forged weapon or slingshot, respectively, resonating chords from equipped Infinity Bands will also amplify the corresponding gemstone forges.

 It is my hope that this mechanic will encourage experimentation, and also teach some basic Music Theory.